ModelEarth/community-data/process/naics/README.md

 # Processing NAICS by Zip Code

-TO DO: Apply recent county naics processing to zip codes.
-Starting with 2019, [ZIP Codes Business Patterns (ZBP)](https://www.census.gov/data/developers/data-sets/cbp-zbp/zbp-api.html) are available in the County Business Patterns (CBP) API, which we used for [state and county naics processing](/community-data/process/python/bea/).
+From 2019 forward we'll pull zip data from the same census API as our [county and state processing](/data-pipeline/industries/naics/)

-The ZBP page above states that only naics2 has payroll.
+The ZBP page states that only naics level-2 provide Payroll.
-All levels have Employees count.
+All levels have both Establishments and Employees count.

 <!--
 [View Data by Zip](https://model.earth/zip/io/#zip=30318) [Process Timelines](/data-pipeline/timelines/prep/all)
 -->

-153 US zip ztca areas reside in more than one state, so we may avoid creating state zip code files.
+153 US zip ztca areas reside in more than one state, so state zip code agreegates could be inflated.

+## Zip Codes prior to 2019

 **Postal Code File Name**
 [CountryCode] - zip[5-digit postalcode] - census - naics level (2, 4, 6) - year